Dreaming or planning your big California road trip. Then look no further; I want to share some of my favourite spots you should definitely include.

 3.)
 Pier 39, San Francisco

-Take a stop at Pier 39 in San Francisco.
-This once working and trade pier has now been transformed into an open are of restaurants, shops and seals that bathe along the front!
-Take some time to eat some clam chowder from the markets on, and around the pier – it’s delicious!
+This once working and trade pier has now been transformed into an open area of restaurants, shops and seals that bathe along the front!
+Take some time to eat some clam chowder from the markets on, and around the pier – it’s delicious.

 What is a little less delicious is the smell of the seals!
 Haha!
 I had no idea they smelt so bad – did anyone else think this when visiting?

-One of the best Mexican restaurants I’d love to visit is, Oscar’s Mexican Sea-Food!
-Every single person that has been to San Diego seems to rave about this place, so I can’t wait to go and gorge Temecula on all that delicious fresh food – especially the smoked fish, which sound too delicious for words!
-Yum!
+Every single person that has been to San Diego seems to rave about this place, so I can’t wait to go and gorge Temecula on all that delicious fresh food – especially the smoked fish, which sound too delicious for words.

 5.)
 Mono Lake & Mono County